dart-lab/manual/docs/data-stats-open-science.md

 research data, demonstrating the benefits of using SPSS syntax-driven commands_

-1. Crispin Jordan provides [stats support at a drop-in clinic](https://crispinjordan.weebly.com/data-analysis-help.html) -- follow the link to see available dates and to book a slot.
+5. Crispin Jordan provides [stats support at a drop-in clinic](https://crispinjordan.weebly.com/data-analysis-help.html) -- follow the link to see available dates and to book a slot.
-2. Places to approach for paid stats support for projects that have available budget include the [Edinburgh Clinical Trials Unit](https://www.ed.ac.uk/usher/edinburgh-clinical-trials) and the [Edinburgh Clinical Research Facility](https://www.edinburghcrf.ed.ac.uk/).
+6. Places to approach for paid stats support for projects that have available budget include the [Edinburgh Clinical Trials Unit](https://www.ed.ac.uk/usher/edinburgh-clinical-trials) and the [Edinburgh Clinical Research Facility](https://www.edinburghcrf.ed.ac.uk/).
-3. [AQMEN](http://www.aqmen.ac.uk/) (the Applied Quantitative Methods
-   Network) runs training courses on statistical methods and data anlysis.
+7. [AQMEN](http://www.aqmen.ac.uk/) (the Applied Quantitative Methods Network) runs training courses on statistical methods and data analysis.

 **General Online Resources**